 In your package, you'll get a bunch of seasonal flowers and herbs, including some rare varieties left out of bouquets from other retailers.
 You’ll also receive an A6, hand-illustrated card with instructions and advice on arranging and caring for your flowers.

 Flowerbx sits at the premium end of the scale when it comes to flower subscriptions.
 It offers high-end bouquets, as well as standalone plants, vases and home fragrances.
-So if you’re looking for something extra special this Valentine’s Day – perhaps for an anniversary – it’s one to consider.
+So if you're looking for something extra special - perhaps for an anniversary - it's one to consider.

 Subscription packages are split into several categories.
-There’s the ‘Classic’ (£45 per delivery) and the ‘Premium’ (£80).
-And the brand has also created special ‘Hydrangea’ and ‘Rose’ subscriptions for anyone with a particular fondness for the two varieties (£50 and £60 respectively).
-You can even upgrade your bouquet to a large version for an extra £25.
+There’s the ‘Classic’ (£40 per delivery) and the ‘Premium’ (£75).
+And the brand has also created a special ‘Rose’ subscription for anyone with a particular fondness for the variety (£55 per delivery).
+You can even upgrade your bouquets to a larger version.

 Choose between weekly, fortnightly or monthly deliveries, and enjoy a complimentary vase with a ‘Classic’, ‘Premium’ or ‘Rose’ subscription order.